bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 9. Team Crew wins by outnumbering (When there is no player of the team Jackal and the team Impostors left)

 **NOTE:**
-- The Jackal (and his Sidekick) may be killed by a Sheriff.
+- The Jackal (and their Sidekick) may be killed by a Sheriff.
 - A Jackal cannot target the 迷你, while it's growing up.
-After that he can kill it or select it as its Sidekick.
+After that they can kill it or select it as its Sidekick.
 - The Crew can still win, even if all of their members are dead, if they finish their tasks fast enough (That's why converting the last Crewmate with tasks left into a Sidekick results in a task win for the crew.)

 If both 偽裝者s and Jackals are in the game the game, continues even if all Crewmates are dead.
 Crewmates may still win in this case by completing their tasks.
 Jackal and 偽裝者 have to kill each other.